NamsyJay/BupaGP/Monitoring.md

       (Alerts if the disk will be full in 24 hours).
 - Network Errors: Dropped packets in a hospital can break real-time monitoring equipment connections.
   Metric: `node_network_receive_errs_total`

+#### 2. Security & Compliance Metrics (The "HIPAA" Pillar)
+HIPAA mandates that healthcare facilities track access and integrity; Prometheus can be used to set up suspicious patterns.
+- Unauthorized Access Attempts: Monitor failed login attempts.
+- TLS/SSL Certificate Expiry: Monitor encryption certificates to avoid non-compliance and inaccessibility.
+    Tool: Use the Blackbox Exporter to monitor `probe_ssl_earliest_cert_expiry`.
+- Audit Log Heartbeats: HIPPA mandates that audit trails must be captured, ensuring that the logging service actually works.